Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: Introduction

 Based on this insight, PRI consists of three phases.
 In this first phase (pruning), PRI identifies when and where stochastic decisions are necessary.
 This defines a set of greedy policies that together approximate a ``mixed'' optimal policy.
 The subsequent refinement phase involves learning the weights of these greedy policies.
 This is done through iterative optimization, utilizing empirical reward and utility value functions.
 The process refines value function estimates with each iteration, aiming to minimize regret.
 In the final identification phase, PRI learns the occupancy measure, determining the probability of visiting specific state-action pairs at each step.
-This information is used to recover a single policy from the near-optimal mixed policy obtain during the refinement phase.

-The main contributions of this paper include: \begin{itemize}[leftmargin=*] \item PRI is the first model-free PAC RL algorithm for CMDPs, achieving optimal regret and minimal constraint violation. \item PRI outputs a near-optimal policy with a high probability at the end.
-The learned policy has $\tilde{\mathcal{O}}(1/\sqrt{K})$ optimality gap with probability $1 - \tilde{\mathcal{O}}({1}/{\sqrt{K}})$. \item In the tabular setting, PRI guarantees $\tilde{\mathcal{O}}(\sqrt{K})$ regret and constraint violation, which significantly improves the best existing regret bound $\tilde{\mathcal{O}}(K^{\frac{4}{5}})$ under a mode-free algorithm, where $K$ is the total number of episodes.
-Unlike existing regret bounds, the dominating term in terms of $K$ in the regret bound does not depend on the sizes of the state space and action space. \end{itemize}
+This information is used to recover a single policy from the near-optimal mixed policy obtained during the refinement phase.
+The main contributions of this paper are summarized below. \begin{itemize}[leftmargin=*] \item PRI is the first model-free, Probably Approximately Correct (PAC) RL algorithm for online CMDPs.
+For well separated CMDPs, PRI achieves $\tilde{\mathcal{O}}(H\sqrt{K})$ regret and zero constraint violation, which significantly improves the best existing regret bound $\tilde{\mathcal{O}}(H^4\sqrt{SA}K^{\frac{4}{5}})$ under a mode-free algorithm.
+Unlike existing regret bounds, the dominating term (in terms of $K$) in the regret bound does not depend on the state and action space sizes.
+We also provide a matching lower bound $\Omega(H\sqrt{K})$ for well separated CMDPs. \item PRI outputs a near-optimal policy with a high probability at the end.
+The learned policy guarantees $\tilde{\mathcal{O}}(1/\sqrt{K})$ optimality gap for the reward value function and zero constraint violation with probability $1 - \tilde{\mathcal{O}}(1/\sqrt{K})$. \end{itemize}